This is the archive of previous notes from the webmaster.

-This will be the Lions' 24th year bringing a day of family fun and entertainment.
+This will be the Lions' 25th year bringing a day of family fun and entertainment so a Happy 25th Anniversary theme will also be a part of the day.
 The Lions' goal is to provide a country fair type environment including music, dancing, games, petting animals, hayrides, train rides, pie eating contest, foam for kids to play in, food and historical displays.
 This is an event for the entire Norfolk Community to come out, celebrate and get to know neighbors.

 The Lions welcome your participation and invite any Norfolk business, organization, neighborhood or group to participate in Community Day.
 Groups and organizations (including corporations) can take part in a number of ways, whether by setting up a booth or tent, sponsoring an activity or entertainment, or simply by becoming a sponsor.

 If you would like a booth, we do ask that you provide something in return.
 For example, if your company wants to have a booth, then you should have something to offer that will add to the fun such as a game or activity, or provide financial support that will be used towards other expenses.
 You can also sponsor an event or entertainment.
 We are flexible; just tell us what you have in mind.